 In cases of unforeseen/rare emergencies, if need be, the school will lock down for the safety and security of our students and teachers.

 We live in an area that experiences various forms of severe weather.
-Bad weather necessitating school cancellation will be announced via the local radio or television.
+Bad weather necessitating school cancellation will be announced via Facebook or email.

 Our schools follow the Pasco County school closure procedures.
 There will be no tuition credit for school closure due to emergency conditions.